jasperwelgemoed/jasperwelgemoed.github.io/_projects/02_MDP/index.md

 ## Results Summary

-A total of **12 system-level tests (T1–T12)** were conducted to validate the robot’s functionality against the defined requirements.
+A total of **12 system-level tests** were conducted to validate the robot’s functionality against the defined requirements.
 Out of these, **10 tests passed successfully**, demonstrating strong performance in perception, manipulation, and communication.
-Two tests (T3 and T10) related to navigation did not pass due to incomplete integration of the `nav2` stack with the MIRTE robot.
+Two tests related to navigation did not pass due to incomplete integration of the `nav2` stack with the MIRTE robot.

 - **Startup and System Readiness:**
   The robot initialized correctly, handled state transitions reliably, and maintained clear communication with the farmer via a responsive GUI.